apphud/ApphudSDK/agent_docs/architecture.md

 - Headers: `APPHUD-API-KEY`, `X-Platform` (`ios`/`macos`), `X-SDK` (`sdkType`, default `swift`; `flutter` changes behaviour), `X-SDK-VERSION`, `User-Agent`, `Idempotency-Key` (fresh UUID per request; the initial `/customers` call reuses `initialRequestID` across retries).
-The response's `idempotency-key` must echo the request's or the response is rejected as "Invalid HTTP Response".
+A response whose `idempotency-key` header is present and differs from the request's is rejected as "Invalid HTTP Response"; a response without the header is accepted.
-- `api_key` and `customer_id` are also placed in every body (POST/PUT) or query (GET).
+- `api_key` is also placed in every body (POST/PUT) or query (GET), and `customer_id` too whenever it is non-empty (requests made before any user is loaded carry none).
 - Timeouts: GET 7 s, POST 20 s, `POST /customers` 7 s (`POST_CUSTOMERS_TIMEOUT`, public).
-- `URLSession` with caching disabled; `useDecoder: true` skips the `[String: Any]` parse in production so Codable models read `Data` directly.
-Async requests go through `URLSession.shared`, except under the test seam `ApphudHttpClient.testURLSessionConfiguration` (must be set before the first access to `shared`; routes everything through a session built from that configuration so `URLProtocol` stubs apply; always nil in production).
+- `useDecoder: true` skips the `[String: Any]` parse in production so Codable models read `Data` directly. `startRequest` traffic goes through `URLSession.shared`; the client's private session with caching disabled serves the screen HTML loads.
+The Apple Ads lookup (`getAppleAttribution`) and the `fallback.txt` download (`loadFallbackHostIfNeeded`) call `URLSession.shared` directly, bypassing `startRequest` and the test seam.
+That seam is `ApphudHttpClient.testURLSessionConfiguration` (must be set before the first access to `shared`; routes `startRequest` traffic and the screen HTML loads through a session built from that configuration so `URLProtocol` stubs apply; always nil in production).
 - **Every `startRequest` answers its callback.** A suspended account or a request that could not be built delivers `ApphudError` on the main actor instead of dropping the callback; `parseError` never returns nil (non-422 bodies become